 Alfredo Barbini Murano Chandelier

-Materials: Brass, brass plated iron.
-Blue and clear hand blown crystal glass.
+Materials: Brass parts, brass plated iron wires.
+Blue and clear hand blown embossed crystal glass.

 Chain Length: 60 cm / 23.62”